Archdiocese of Vrhbosna: History

-In 1773, pope Clement XIV united formally the diocese with the Diocese of Syrmia on demand of the Holy Roman Empress and Queen of Hungary and Croatia, Maria Theresa.
+In 1773, Pope Clement XIV united formally the diocese with the Diocese of Syrmia on demand of Empress Maria Theresa.
 The 1773 change subordinated it to the Archdiocese of Zagreb.
 In 1881, the Archdiocese of Vrhbosna was erected, that included the actual territory of Bosnia.

 The Diocese of Bosnia (Ðakovo) and Srijem became the present-day Archdiocese of Ðakovo-Osijek.

 On 5 July 1881, Pope Leo XIII issued Ex hac augusta Principis Apostolorum cathedra, a bull by which he restored the regular Church hierarchy in Bosnia and Herzegovina.
 With the restoration, both vicariates, the Bosnian (1735–1881) and the Herzegovinian (1846–81) were abolished.

-The old Diocase of Bosnia was elevated as the Archdiocese of Vrhbosna.
+The old Diocese of Bosnia was elevated as the Archdiocese of Vrhbosna.
 The pope subordinated to it three other dioceses: the newly established Diocese of Banja Luka, the already existing Diocese of Trebinje-Mrkan (under the apostolic administration from the bishop of Dubrovnik at the time) and the Diocese of Mostar-Duvno, to which he added the title of bishop of Duvno as well.
 The Diocese of Mostar-Duvno encompassed the territory of the Apostolic Vicariate of Herzegovina, which was abolished.

 The Apostolic Vicar of Bosnia Paškal Vuičić was simply retired after the abolishment of the vicariate, while the Apostolic Vicar of Herzegovina Paškal Buconjić was appointed Bishop of Mostar-Duvno.
 Josip Stadler was appointed the Archbishop of Vrhbosna and Administrator of Banja Luka.

 The Bosnian War, which resulted in the Siege of Sarajevo on the archdiocese's home, gravely impacted the archdiocese.
 In the war's aftermath, repairs had to be completed to many damaged churches and chapels.
 The biggest struggle has been the exodus of Croats, causing the Catholic population in the diocese to drop to less than half of what it was before the conflict.